Bruce Fraser (basketball): College and early career

 Fraser played basketball for the Long Beach City College team, coached by his father, for one year before transferring to the University of Arizona in 1984.
 He was the backup point guard for Arizona's basketball team for three years, from 1984 to 1987, before going into coaching upon graduation.
 Arizona was in the midst of a period of success on the national level under longtime head coach Lute Olson.
 In Arizona, Fraser saw little playing time as a reserve, but became known as a team player.
 Because he typically played short minutes late in games, Fraser referred to himself as a "Gumby" for his stiffness, and began carrying a small Gumby doll in his sock as a charm during games.
 Eventually, the entire Arizona bench in this era became known collectively as "Gumbies", taking on Fraser's label, and known for their exuberance.
 Also in Arizona, Fraser met and played alongside Steve Kerr, where they became close friends.
 Kerr reportedly gave Fraser his nickname, "Q", abbreviated from "Question Man", because he asked so many questions during his first week.

-After graduating, Fraser served as a graduate assistant for Arizona under coach Lute Olson from 1987–1989, including for the top-seeded 1988 team that made Arizona's first Final Four appearance.
+After graduating, Fraser served as a graduate assistant for Arizona under coach Lute Olson from 1987 to 1989, including for the top-seeded 1988 team that made Arizona's first Final Four appearance.
 Fraser later recalled that appearance as his favorite memory during his time in Arizona.

 After leaving Arizona, Fraser left basketball and returned to the Los Angeles area spending 3 years working in sound and music for 20th Century Fox.
 Fraser worked on such films as Home Alone and Schindler's List.

 While visiting friend and former Arizona basketball teammate Sean Elliott during his tenure for the San Antonio Spurs, Fraser was introduced to then-head coach—and future Hall of Famer—Larry Brown.
 Missing basketball, Fraser returned to the sport with his first NBA job as a volunteer coach under Brown, now coaching the Indiana Pacers, for the 1994–1995 season that ended with an Eastern Conference Finals appearance.

 After his season with the Pacers, Fraser moved on to leverage his knowledge of the basketball world as the sports marketing manager for Oakley from 1995 to May 1999.
 Fraser managed many high-profile accounts for Oakley, including Michael Jordan and Alonzo Mourning, as well as leading the company's relationships with many college athletics departments.

 Fraser joined the University of Missouri coaching staff as an assistant coach for the 1999–2000 season under head coach Quin Snyder.